-ï

-Decide what is the purpose of your interview and ask questions accordingly ó To gain information -Opinion/comment -To hear a personal experience -To enjoy
+Decide what is the purpose of your interview and ask questions accordingly -To gain information -Opinion/comment -To hear a personal experience -To enjoy

 a personality.
 Do your homework and think of interesting and challenging questions.

-ï

-Always remember, you are there in place of your listeners ó What would they want to ask?
+- Always remember, you are there in place of your listeners -What would they want to ask?

-ï

-Use simple open-ended questions ó These start with the following words: -Who -What -Where -How -Why -When
+- Use simple open-ended questions -These start with the following words: -Who -What -Where -How -Why -When

-ï

-Write down your questions ó Then sequence them in an order to suit the purpose of your interview.
+- Write down your questions -Then sequence them in an order to suit the purpose of your interview.

-ï

-Write a brief introduction to begin your interview ó This will give the context of the interview to both listeners and the interviewee.
-Example: ìToday
+- Write a brief introduction to begin your interview -This will give the context of the interview to both listeners and the interviewee.
+Example: ‘Today

-Iím speaking with Curator, Varou Farouque, from Melbourneís Immigration Museum about their current photographic exhibition Migrant Women in Outback Australia.î
+I’m speaking with Curator, Varou Farouque, from Melbourne’s Immigration Museum about their current photographic exhibition Migrant Women in Outback Australia.’

-ï Preface your last question with the words ó finally, briefly or in summary.
+- Preface your last question with the words -finally, briefly or in summary.
 This will indicate the end of the interview.

 Dealing with the interviewee

-If conducting a ësoftí interview (i.e. "Soft...."
+If conducting a ‘soft’ interview (i.e. "Soft...."
 Personality Experience), the more the interviewee trusts you, the more generous they will be sharing their views about an issue.
-It is very important to let the interviewee know you are interested in what they have to say by the enthusiasm you have when asking questions and the non verbal communication you use when they answer questions.
-These techniques are fundamental to the ësoftí interview.
+It is very important to let the interviewee know you are interested in what they have to say by the enthusiasm you have when asking questions and the non- verbal communication you use when they answer questions.
+These techniques are fundamental to the ‘soft’ interview.

-When conducting a ëhardí interview (i.e. "Hard..."
+When conducting a ‘hard’ interview (i.e. "Hard..."
 Informative.
 Opinion/comment), it is essential to know the topic and to indicate this in your questions.

-Whether conducting a ëhardí or ësoftí interview the points below outline basic things to remember when conducting any interview.
+Whether conducting a ‘hard’ or ‘soft’ interview the points below outline basic things to remember when conducting any interview…

-. ï Welcome your guest.
+.- Welcome your guest.

-ï Tell them generally what your will be interviewing them about.
+- Tell them generally what your will be interviewing them about.

-ï Before you start the interview, monitor the guestís voice on cue for recording/broadcasting levels.
+- Before you start the interview, monitor the guest’s voice on cue for recording/broadcasting levels.
 Glance at the levels during the interview if they begin speaking loudly.
 Adjust the levels if necessary.

-ï Listen, look and sound interested.
+- Listen, look and sound interested.
 Make eye contact.
 This will encourage your interviewee.

-ï During the interview use visual responses: smile and nod your head instead of saying îyesîor ìmmingî in agreement with your guest.
+- During the interview use visual responses: smile and nod your head instead of saying yes or ìmmingî in agreement with your guest.
 Listeners hate that sort of feedback.
-Itís vary annoying to listen to.
+It’s very annoying to listen to.

-ï Trust your intuition.
+- Trust your intuition.
 Be willing to challenge a guest with a question if you feel it is appropriate i.e. a follow up question to clarify, to get more information etc.

-ï Let listeners know who you are talking to.
-Do this not only at the beginning and end of the interview but also during it as well as new listeners may have just tuned in e.g. I am talking toÖ.
+- Let listeners know who you are talking to.
+Do this not only at the beginning and end of the interview but also during it as well as new listeners may have just tuned in e.g. “I am talking to….”

-ï If the interview is particularly long consider breaking it up with a music track break.
+- If the interview is particularly long consider breaking it up with a music track break.
 This gives you time to talk off-air to the guest before the next stage of the interview.

-ï Thank the guest at the conclusion of the interview.
+- Thank the guest at the conclusion of the interview.

-ï If it is a pre-recorded interview, tell the guest as much as you know about when the interview will be aired but do not make any promises.
+- If it is a pre-recorded interview, tell the guest as much as you know about when the interview will be aired but do not make any promises.

 Copyright HHCR 2021All Rights Reserved.